yegor256/blog/_drafts/code.md

-source code files (`.java`, `.rb`, `.php`, etc.) Give me access to the database schema, continuous integration panel, build environment, issue tracking system, plans and schedules, working agendas, uptime reports, production logs, customer bug reports, statistics, etc. Everything that can help him to understand how your system works and, more importantly, where and how it breaks, is very useful.
+source code files (`.java`, `.rb`, `.php`, etc.) Give me access to the database schema, continuous integration panel, build environment, issue tracking system, plans and schedules, working agendas, uptime reports, deployment pipeline, production logs, customer bug reports, statistics, etc. Everything that can help him to understand how your system works and, more importantly, where and how it breaks, is very useful.
 Don't limit the reviewer to the source code only &mdash; this is simply not enough!
 Let him see the big